Skip to main content

 What Does Ordinary Language Philosophy Get Right?

 You can't get semantics before pragmatics.
-Meaning is use.
+Don't look to the "Meaning", look to the use.

 We cannot pick the meanings of our words out of thin air.
 So much the worse for Carol's Humpty Dumpty.
 They depend on learning sets of concepts.
 It often seems like philosophers are doing this when particular philosophical puzzles arise.
 An example that tends to bother me is when philosophers fall prey to the notion that we can sort of "mean things at will".
 They do so when they say, for example, "Maybe the red I see is what you see when I see blue!"
 How exactly do we mean "red" in that sentence?
 In the same way that we learn how to use the word "red"!
 And, if that is the case, then it seems like I cannot be meaning it "in some other way at the same time" that presumably only I could understand.
 Or if I am, then that way of meaning that just sits flaccidly alongside the pragmatically efficacious one (the one that has cash-value of meaning in our actions) and isn't really a part of communicating with others.